MileHacker Logo

 Myrtle Beach resort city Boardambulate and Promenade: This 1.2-mile wooden boardwalk stretches along the oceanfront, forming the city's lively heart.
 It features shops, restaurants, arcades, plus expansive vistas of the Atlantic.

 Visitor Info: Open 24/7.
 Access is free.
-Insider Tips: The boardwalk is ideal for watching the sunrise, shell collecting in the mornings after high tide, or experiencing the lively the ambiance in the evenings.
-Early mornings are less crowded.
+Insider Tips: The promenade is ideal for watching the sunrise, shell collecting in the mornings after high tide, or experiencing the lively the ambiance in the evenings.
+Early mornings have fewer people.

 More Iconic Landmarks